ml-tooling/lazycluster/README.md

 cluster.start()

 # => Now, all cluster entities should be started and you can simply use
-#    it as documented in the hyperopt documentation.
+#    it as documented in the Dask distributed documentation.
 ```

 Test the cluster setup